48 hours in Byron Bay: The ultimate 2-day itinerary

 Stopping off at one of Byron's most popular cafes – Image: Destination NSW

 Not in town on a market day?
 No worries.
-Byron is jam-packed full of interesting boutiques, outlets and pop-up shops selling everything from high-end fashion to organic beauty products, vintage clothing, hand-made homewares and of course surf gear.
+Byron is jam-packed full of interesting boutiques, outlets and pop-up shops selling everything from ethical fashion to organic beauty products, vintage clothing, hand-made homewares and of course surf gear.

 Afternoon – Beaches and lighthouses

-Surfing – Image: Destination NSW
+Surfer preparing to head out – Image: Destination NSW

-With the day progressing into afternoon, grab a bite to eat in town and get ready to check out some of Byron's most iconic landmarks.
+With the day progressing into afternoon, grab a cheap bite to eat in town and get ready to check out some of Byron's most iconic landmarks.

 First up is Main Beach – the straightforwardly-named strip of sand running parallel to Bay St. Take off your shoes and wander along it to the right – it curves around the bay before joining up with gorgeous Clarkes Beach and The Pass.
 Admire the surfers here fighting to catch breaks in the afternoon glow – this could be you tomorrow.